skx/z80-cpm-scripting-interpreter/README.md

   * This is used for running delay operations.
 * `i`
   * Read a byte of input, from the currently selected I/O port (#-register), and place it in the accumulator.
+* `k`
+  * Copy the contents of the accumulator (lower half) into the K-register.
+* `K`
+  * Copy the contents of the K-register to the accumulator.
 * `m`
   * Write the contents of the accumulator to the currently selected RAM address (in the M-register).
 * `o`
   * Write the contents of the accumulator to the currently selected I/O port (held in the #-register).
 * `p`
+  * Print the value of the accumulator, as a four-digit hex number.
+* `P`
-  * Print the value of the accumulator.
+  * Print the value of the lower half of the accumulator, as a two-digit hex number.
 * `r`
   * Read the contents of the currently selected RAM address, held in the M-register), and save in the accumulator.
   * Then increment the RAM address held in the M-register (so that repeats will read from incrementing addresses).